Changissnz/selfinterest/README.md

 the generated phenomena partly responsible by human beings.
 A certain line of thinking goes, to know the cause is to change the effect, and these changes could be insulting to the expectations of the high-level dependent on what is underlying as rigid design for the high-level freedom of movement.
-Of course, there are plenty of examples of scientists and philosophers that were not low-level in the social context, and their categorization as being low-level is for this clarity, attributing occupation to hierarchicized field for phenomena.
+Of course, there are plenty of examples of scientists and philosophers that were not low-level in the socio-economic context, and their categorization as being low-level is for the clarity of attributing occupation to hierarchicized field for phenomena.